src-d/blog/content/post/review-programs-with-graphs.md

 ---

-ML-on-Code is a rapidly developing field in both, academia and industry that [source{d}](http://sourced.tech/) was set out to systematically explore through the last year.
-So far the results that have already been published, courtesy of the hard work of Data Retrieval, Machine Learning , and Infrastructure teams who collect and store [millions of Git repositories](/post/github_stats), were based on large-scale applications of advanced NLP techniques such as [Identifiers Embedding](https://blog.sourced.tech/post/id2vec/) or [Topic Modeling](https://arxiv.org/abs/1704.00135) or sequence model for [Identifier Splitting](https://arxiv.org/abs/1805.11651).
+ML-on-Code is a rapidly developing field in both, academia and industry that [source{d}](http://sourced.tech/) was set out to systematically explore through out the last years.
+So far the results that have already been published, courtesy of the hard work of Data Retrieval, Machine Learning, and Infrastructure teams who collect and store [millions of Git repositories](/post/github_stats), were based on large-scale applications of advanced NLP techniques such as [Identifiers Embedding](https://blog.sourced.tech/post/id2vec/) or [Topic Modeling](https://arxiv.org/abs/1704.00135) or sequence model for [Identifier Splitting](https://arxiv.org/abs/1805.11651).
 Current research avenues,